-Meat that has been stamped with this label has been “evaluated” by the U.S. Department of Agriculture “for class, grade, or other quality characteristics.”
+Meat that has been stamped with this label has been “evaluated” by the U.S. Department of Agriculture (USDA) “for class, grade, or other quality characteristics.”

-Although cows surely suffer less when they’re allowed to eat grass (grain diets can lead to liver abscesses, constant digestive pain, and death), grass-fed cows are still subjected to mutilations without the use of painkillers and are often killed in the same slaughterhouses as cows from factory farms.
-The grass-fed beef industry also threatens fragile ecosystems by pounding down the earth and stripping it of most of the plant life in the areas where the cattle graze, all of which leads to erosion.
+Although cows surely suffer less when they’re allowed to eat grass (as opposed to eating grain, which can lead to liver abscesses, constant digestive pain, and death), grass-fed cows are still subjected to mutilations without the use of painkillers and are often killed in the same slaughterhouses as those from factory farms.
+The “grass-fed beef” industry also threatens fragile ecosystems because the earth is pounded down and stripped of most of the plant life in the areas where the cattle graze, which leads to erosion.

 Use of this label is permitted if the item contains “no artificial ingredient or added color and is only minimally processed.”
 The animals used for these “products” might still have been treated with antibiotics or, in the case of cattle, hormones.
 According to farmer Amiel Cooper, “Natural is a virtually meaningless word [when applied to animal-derived foods].”

 This label can be used on beef and poultry, provided that the producer supplies “sufficient documentation … that the animals were raised without antibiotics.”
 While this sounds good, the American Society for Microbiology notes that when “farmers are incentivized to keep their animals antibiotic-free, more animals suffer and die as a result of untreated infections so that the end product can keep the antibiotic-free label… and price.”